What are the ChatGPT free and paid versions?

 While the ChatGPT Free version includes deep research and allows file uploads that can be further analyzed, due to its limitations, I can’t recommend it for complex task workflows.

-For starters, you only get four deep researches per month.
+For starters, you only get five deep researches per month.
 Additionally, the number of files you can upload is also lower.
 The free version of ChatGPT also has a smaller memory, which can unexpectedly hinder your work halfway through.

 Study and learn